Ettersburg, California: Climate

 Ettersburg experiences mild to warm (but not hot) and dry summers with some rainy days, with not many average monthly temperatures above 70 °F. According to the Köppen Climate Classification system, Ettersburg has a warm-summer Mediterranean climate, abbreviated "Csc" on climate maps.
 There are cool winters during which intense rainfall occurs.
 It has warm, dry summers with moderate rainfall through the summer months.
 Snow in Ettersburg is very rare, occurring every 20 to 30 years in winter months.

 Average January temperatures are a maximum of 54.0 °F and a minimum of 41.0 °F. Average August temperatures are a maximum of 62.0 °F and a minimum of 53.0 °F. The record high temperature was 86 °F. The record low temperature was 21 °F. Average annual precipitation is 37.9 in.
 There are on average 120 days with measurable precipitation which makes Ettersburg a Mediterranean climate.

 Ettersburg's Köppen classification and climate is similar to locations such as parts of Balmaceda, Chile, in high elevations of Corsica, Haleakala Summit in Hawaii and the Cascades or Sierra-Nevada-ranges.

 Education

 Ettersburg once had an Elementary school from 1980 to 2012 serving 3 Grades.
-The next school district is either in Shelter Cove, Whitehorn or in Garberville.
+The next school district is either in Shelter Cove, Whitethorn or in Garberville.